FrankYang0610/InventoryManagementSystem/README.md

 We did this project in PyCharm IDE, and the libraries are including `PyQt5`, `reportlab.platypus` and `sqlite3`.

----

 The project is a single-filed program, which is, `main.py`.
-The reports and test resources are also attached here.
+The reports and test resources are also attached.

 ---

 Created on Nov 27, 2023

 Edited on Apr 22, 2024